 1. Show real-time stats of how many people are viewing a page, making purchases or subscribe to a newsletter.
 On our website, we have the number of our users at the top of the homepage.

 2. Leverage social proof – referrals are much more credible than ads.
 Put together a case study of an actual client and use real numbers.
 Take positive reviews that customers leave on Facebook, Google, TripAdvisor, Yelp, etc., then display them on your product or service pages.
+Encourage user-generated content on your Instagram account.
+Then use an Instagram plugin to display the direct praise of your customers on your website.
 Slack has an entire page dedicated to testimonials, including successful user stories and quotes from customers.

 Bonus Tip: This landing page from Grammarly also displays the logos of the media outlets that have given the company love.